 We also act in a number of international pro bono cases, the most recent of which include: (1) Jones v AG Trinidad & Tobago, in which a successful challenge to decriminalise homosexuality was brought against the Government of Trinidad & Tobago in January 2018; and (2) Designing Hong Kong Ltd v Town Planning Board, a case which was heard in the Court of Appeal in April 2018 and involved the application of the law relating to protective costs orders in Hong Kong.
 The applicant applied for protection against the Hong Kong Government’s costs in order to pursue its judicial review challenge to the decision to change part of the Hong Kong Island Harbourfront from ‘open space’ to ‘military use’.

 Further information on pro bono work undertaken by members of Landmark Chambers can be found on individual members’ CVs.

 Either as a collective or individually, Landmark’s members, pupil barristers and staff support a number of charitable organisations of all sizes; through volunteering their time, fundraising or simply making a donation.

 We use our annual charitable budget to support thoseorganisations who: (1) focus on the provision of access to justice; and/or (2) undertake legal or charitable work in one or more of Chambers’ multi-disciplinary areas of practice.
 Recent recipients include the Bar Pro Bono Unit, Harrow Law Centre, the Personal Support Unit, The Barristers’ Benevolent Association, the International Law Book Facility and the Environmental Law Foundation.

-Please contact our HR and Administration Manager, Carolyn Entwistle, to find out how your organisation can take advantage of Landmark Chambers’ annual charitable budget.
+Please contact our HR and Administration Manager, Natasha White-Foy, to find out how your organisation can take advantage of Landmark Chambers’ annual charitable budget.